-The Site is bounded by Slauson Avenue and a municipal water reservoir, tower and pumping station to the north, Miles Avenue and residential development to the west, Randolph Street and railroad tracks to the south, and Oak Avenue, Belgrave Avenue, residential development and commercial development to the south and east of the Site.
-The nearest surface water body to the Site is the Los Angeles River, located approximately 1.7 miles north, northeast and east of the Site.
-No areas of ecological interest were identified on or near the subject property (Alta 2016a).
+The Site is bounded by East 33rd Street, residential development and a truck storage yard Daylight Transport LLC to the north, Hooper Avenue and residential and commercial development to the west, East 41st Street and residential and commercial development to the south, and Compton Avenue and residential and commercial development to the Site.
+No areas of ecological interest were identified on or near the subject property.